BikitSuwal/My-flask-app/Readme.md

 │   └── update.html         # Contact update form
 ├── static/
 │   └── styles.scss         # SCSS for styling
-├── README.md               # This file
+├── test_app.py             # Unit tests for testing the app for better durability and bug free ├── README.md               # This file

 ````